7.62×45mm: Non-official dimensions

 There are definite differences in reported dimensions from non-official sources for this cartridge.
 Some of this may be accounted for by small errors in conversion from metric to inches, while others such as loaded length may additionally be attributed to different lengths of bullets being measured in loaded rounds.
 A sample list of various measurements is in the table below.

 Dimensionally similar

-The 6.5mm Grendel cartridge is extremely close dimensionally.
-It is a common option used when re-barreling the Czech Vz.52 carbine to an easily available factory or Boxer primed reloadable cartridge.
+The 7.62×45mm cartridge is approximately of the same overall length as the 5.56 NATO and .223 Remington cartridges common in the United States, and will "fit" into AR-15 pattern magazines designed for the 6.5mm Grendel cartridge (as well as those for cartridges with dimensionally close case bodies).
+Re-barreling, or even "Sleeving" the barrel of the Czech Vz.52 carbine in order to shoot 6.5mm Grendel is a viable option that provides a common factory / boxer primed and reloadable compatible cartridge.
 6.5 Grendel was originally designed for the AR15 class of firearms, and therefore has power level (pressure) ratings that are within the limits of that class.
-As such, the C.I.P. listed pressure levels for the 6.5 Grendel are lower than those listed by the C.I.P for the 7.62x45.
+As such, the C.I.P.-listed pressure levels for the 6.5 Grendel are lower than those listed by the C.I.P. for the 7.62×45mm (C.I.P.: 430.00 MPa (62,366 psi)).
+The .250 Savage would also be another reasonable option for rebarreling the Vz.52 rifle, if intending to use the OEM magazine attention to the Overall Length (OAL) of the finished cartridge will be important.